PDGMM-VAE: A Variational Autoencoder with Adaptive Per-Dimension Gaussian Mixture Model Priors for Nonlinear ICA: Methodology

 Consider an observed mixture sequence

 where $T$ denotes the number of samples and $m$ denotes the observation dimension.
 The objective is to infer a latent source sequence

 where $n$ is the number of latent source components.

-In the present work, each latent dimension is interpreted as a source-related component.
-Under this view, the problem is reformulated as a latent-variable generative modeling problem: the latent variables correspond to the underlying source signals, while the observations are treated as mixtures generated from these latent sources through an unknown mapping.
-This perspective naturally motivates the use of a variational autoencoder (VAE), in which the encoder can be interpreted as a separation mapping and the decoder as a remixing mapping.
+In the proposed framework, each latent dimension is interpreted explicitly as a source-related component.
+Under this view, the source separation problem is reformulated as a latent-variable generative modeling problem in which the latent variables correspond to source-like components and the observations are treated as mixtures generated from these latent variables through an unknown mapping.
+This motivates the use of a variational autoencoder (VAE), where the encoder plays the role of an observation-to-latent demixing map and the decoder plays the role of a latent-to-observation remixing map.